lexedata/lexedata/docs/tour.rst

 explicit. ::

     $ python -m lexedata.edit.add_cognate_table
-    CRITICAL:lexedata:You must specify whether cognateset have dataset-wide unique ids or not (--unique-id)
+    CRITICAL:lexedata:You must specify whether cognatesets have dataset-wide unique ids or not (--unique-id)

 In our example dataset, cognate class “1” for all is not cognate with class “1” for arm, so we need to tell ``add_cognate_table`` that these IDs are only unique